deadcyclo/WarpMarkers/README.md

 Version history
 ===============

+* **September 15 2011 - Version - 1.0.2**
+    * Bug fix: WarpMarkers still unloaded if Essentials not running on start up instead of listening for Essentials.

 * **September 13 2011 - Version - 1.0.1**
     * Checks permission before generating events.
 This avoids false events to be triggered if user doesn't have the correct permissions.
     * Checks that command has not been disabled in Essentials config before generating events.
 This avoids false events to be triggered if user tries to use a disabled command.